Great for families

 Cross the lane and turn right past the Buckinghamshire Arms, then turn left and walk past the front of the main house driveway.

 Now continuing on, visit the Church of St Andrew ahead.

-Now cross the road (with care), and follow the minor road opposite (signposted Weaver's Way), towards Silvergate.
-At the end of the fence (100yd (91m) or so) on the right hand side, you can enter the wood and have a look at the old 18th-century ice house hidden in Icehouse Plantation.
-Used until the 1930s, it is grade 2 listed.
-Returning to the road, turn right until reaching a way marker with a blue arrow (with stile) on the right hand side.
+Cross the road (with care) and follow the minor road opposite (signposted Weaver's Way), towards Silvergate.
+At the end of the fence, after 100yd (91m) or so, you can enter the wood on the right hand side and have a look at the 18th-century ice house.
+Returning to the road, turn right until reaching a way marker with an orange arrow (with stile) on the right hand side.

-Follow the path along the field margin until exiting onto the lane, opposite Hall Farm.
+Follow the path along the field margin until you exit onto the lane, opposite Hall Farm.
 Turn right along the lane for 110yd (100m) or so and look for a way-marker on the left.
-Turn left up the track, go past a cottage, and just before reaching the main road, turn left and follow the path that runs alongside the road, and Hercules Wood.
+Turn left up the track, go past a cottage and, just before reaching the main road, turn left and follow the path that runs alongside the road and Hercules Wood.

-At the end of this path, turn right and crossing the busy road with care, head towards a kissing gate ahead.
-Just before reaching the gate, turn left into Long Plantation and follow the path, (which can be muddy).
+At the end of this path, turn right and cross the busy road with care.
+Head towards the kissing gate ahead.
+Just before reaching the gate, turn left into Long Plantation and follow the path, which can be muddy.